Skip to main content Skip to navigation

 Assessments and Exams

-Any disability related arrangements will be put in place for the duration of your course, you don't have to renew them every year unless you believe your support requirements should be reviewed as a result of a change in your condition or circumstances.
+Any disability related arrangements, which is a permanent arrangement, will be put in place for the duration of your course.
+You don't have to renew your adjustments every year unless you believe your support requirements should be reviewed due to a change in your condition or circumstances.
 Please contact Disability Services in this instance to arrange a further appointment to discuss any changes.

 There may be some modules who allow open book during the MCQ tests this year.
 Module leaders will advise you in their lectures.